 20+ practice questions focused on Design security operations, identity, and compliance capabilities — one of the most tested topics on the Microsoft Cybersecurity Architect exam.
 Each question includes a detailed explanation so you learn why the right answer is correct.

-Your organization uses Microsoft Entra ID and wants to implement a passwordless authentication strategy.
-Users have smartphones.
-Which method should you recommend as the primary authentication method?
+Your organization uses Microsoft Entra ID and needs to implement a Zero Trust identity strategy.
+Which THREE principles should you apply?

 +15 more Design security operations, identity, and compliance capabilities questions available